Extremal H-colorings of graphs with fixed minimum degree

 In the statement given in \cite{EngbersGalvin3}, the graph is assumed to be connected and \emph{min-critical}, i.e. both edge-min-critical and \emph{vertex-min-critical}.
 Being vertex-min-critical --- meaning the deletion of any vertex reduces the minimum degree --- is only used to show that $|Y_1| \geq 2$; the result holds for all edge-min-critical graphs by relaxing to $|Y_1| \geq 1$.
 To obtain the non-connected version, simply apply the connected version to each component.
 If some component is not a cycle, then augment the $Y_2$ obtained with the vertices in every other component.

 \begin{corollary} Let $G \in \calG(n,2)$ be an edge-min-critical graph.
-Then $G$ may be constructed via the following iterative procedure: \begin{itemize} \item Start with a non-empty collection of disjoint cycles; \item Next, iteratively add a collection paths on $k \geq 2$ vertices which connect to existing vertices of the graph \emph{only} at the endpoints of the path; \item Finally, add a collection of paths on $1$ vertex (in other words, isolated vertices), each of which connects to exactly two distinct existing vertices of the graph, all at the same time. \end{itemize} \end{corollary}
+Then $G$ may be constructed via the following iterative procedure: \begin{itemize} \item Start with a non-empty collection of disjoint cycles. \item Next, iteratively add a collection paths on $k \geq 2$ vertices which connect to existing vertices of the graph \emph{only} at the endpoints of the path; let $G'$ be the graph obtained after these paths have been added. \item Finally, add $n-|V(G')|$ new vertices, each of which is adjacent to exactly two vertices of $G'$. \end{itemize} \end{corollary}

 We emphasize that when we add a path on $k$ vertices to a graph (via the construction in Corollary \ref{cor-delta2decomposition}), we add $k$ \emph{new} vertices to the graph that induce a path in the augmented graph, so that the endpoints of the path are each adjacent to one existing vertex and no other vertices of the path are adjacent to existing vertices.
 Figure \ref{fig-lemma} may be viewed as an example of adding a path on $5$ vertices ($Y_1$) to the graph on vertex set $Y_2$.